jundalisay/spblist/content/en/research/mohammad/quran/sura-055.md

 {{< s v="1-5" >}} The sun and the moon move according to plan, precise calculation.
-- The stars and the trees submit to the laws of Allah.
+- The stars and the trees submit to the laws of Enki.
 - He raised the sky and set up the balance so that you will not transgress the balance and keep the weights with justice.
 - He created
   - man from hard clay, like bricks.